top of page

 One of the many supreme ironies of prisons is that they are the most unsuitable and worst possible environment you could ever put the most unstable people in the country, namely criminals, into.
 The people who most need a calm, disciplined, safe environment, and rehabilitation, receive the extreme opposite of this, they receive a violent, disturbed, threatening, and anarchic environment, in which no one is ever held accountable for any of their actions.

-Alternative possible methods of discipline.
+Alternative methods of discipline.
 There are two other methods of discipline commonly used throughout the world, the first is physical punishment.
 We believe this is dysfunctional as it will always traumatise and embitter prisoners, it does not address the root cause of the issues, and does not rehabilitate prisoners.
 The second is a system used in countries like Norway, where prisoners are given a highly privileged environment of opportunity and freedom, almost like a private school or correctional hotel.
 Although this achieves good results, we do not believe it is fully functional either, as it does not provide a realistic environment for prisoners, that represents the challenges of the outside world.
-Secondly psychopathic or hardened criminals simply enjoy the experience like a holiday, and then return to their crime once released, and this is observed with this system as the re-offending rate is not zero.
-Lastly it is expensive and the tax payer pays for it, and we do not believe anyone should pay for anything that is not of their making, we believe in holding all people accountable at all times.
+Secondly psychopathic or hardened criminals simply enjoy the experience like a holiday, and then return to their crime once released, and this is observed with this system as the re-offending rate is still around 20%.
+Lastly it is expensive and the tax payer pays for it, and Everyone is God does not believe anyone should pay for anything that is not of their making, we believe in holding all people accountable at all times.

 Our Policy - How it resolves the issues and achieves the aims.

-Our policy has a number of key features which are as follows:
+Our policy has a number of key features as follows:

 Initial and ongoing assessment: